Looking for Fat-Containing Food Ideas?

 • increase in blood bilirubin

 These are not all the possible side effects of TRIKAFTA.
+For more information, ask your doctor or pharmacist.
 Call your doctor for medical advice about side effects.
-You are encouraged to report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.

 For further information, please see full Prescribing Information, including Patient Information.